 All this air fryer talk drove me to buy an air fryer right as the pandemic gained steam.
 We found ourselves cooking more at home, so it also seemed the right time to do it.

-So I went on Amazon and bought the Cuisinart TOA-60BKS Convection Toaster Oven Airfryer in Black Stainless Steel.
+So I went online and bought the Cuisinart TOA-60BKS Convection Toaster Oven Airfryer in Black Stainless Steel.
 I have to be completely honest with you; I had no idea what I was doing initially.

 It looks like I chose one of the most feature-rich air fryers out there.
 The function button includes Warm, Broil, Toast, Bake, and Air Fry.
 There was a learning curve here, but luckily, I did have the time to put in.

-I made a couple of mistakes along the way, like when I cooked burgers using Broil and smoked out my entire house.
+I made mistakes along the way, like when I cooked burgers using Broil and smoked out my entire house.
 What’s worse is I did this at 7 in the morning.

-Who wants to wake up to a smoke-filled home, not my wife, that’s for sure!
-Don’t be like BEAST.
+Who wants to wake up to a smoke-filled home, not my wife…that’s for sure!
+So don’t be like BEAST.

-PRO-TIP: Add some water to your air fryer drawer or basket when cooking foods like bacon and burgers; it will prevent the smoke-fest.
+PRO-TIP: Add a little water to your air fryer drawer or basket when cooking foods like bacon and burgers; it will prevent the smoke-fest.